-The selection of Australian STA course providers will be conducted in accordance with the Australian Procurement Rules and adhering to the standard and approached adopted by DFAT for the procurement of goods and services under the Australian Aid Program.
+The selection of Australian short course course providers will be conducted in accordance with the Australian Procurement Rules and adhering to the standard and approached adopted by DFAT for the procurement of goods and services under the Australian Aid Program.
 In exceptional circumstances, with the prior approval of DFAT, providers may be procured through direct sourcing.
-AAI maintains a list of current and prospective course providers and provides information about the STA pipeline and upcoming tenders to all providers on an equal basis.
+AAI maintains a list of current and prospective course providers and provides information about the short course pipeline and upcoming tenders to all providers on an equal basis.
 The following image shows the steps of the procurement process: